bazjo/RS41_Decoding/README.md

 This defines the first steps we have to perform with our audio signal.

-Step 1.
+    1/.
 Check for every sign change in the received audio file and interpret it as a byte change.

-Step 3.
+    3/.
 Check whether the signal might be inverted due to the reveiver and correct if neccessary.

 # What did we actually obtain here